MicrosoftDocs/azure-docs/articles/batch/batch-rendering-render-managers.md

 # Using Azure Batch with render farm managers

-If rendering work is being performed using an existing on-premises render farm, then it's highly likely that a render management system is being used to manage the render farm capacity and render jobs.
+If you're using an existing on-premises render farm, then it's highly likely that a render manager controls the render farm capacity and render jobs.

-Azure support is either built in or provided as add-ons for popular render managers, allowing Azure VMs to be added and removed, including VMs with the pay-for-use application licensing and low-priority VMs.
+Azure provides either built-in support or add-ons for popular render managers.
+You can then add and remove Azure VMs, including VMs with the pay-for-use application licensing and low-priority VMs.

 The following render managers are supported: